adaltas/node-nikita/docs/content/action/metadata/argument.md

 # Metadata "argument"

-The `argument` metadata property extract the last argument which is not an object literal, interpreted as a configuration, nor a function, interpreted as a handler, nor an array, converted to multiple actions.
+The `argument` metadata property extracts the last argument which is not an object literal, interpreted as a configuration, nor a function, interpreted as a handler, nor an array, converted to multiple actions.

 * Type: `boolean|number|string|null`
 * Read-only

 This metadata is primarily used to implement the [short declaration](/action/config#short-declaration) of configuration properties.
 The `argument_to_config` metadata property leverages and simplifies its usage.
 It is supported by several Nikita actions such as the [`nikita.execute`](/current/actions/execute) and [`nikita.fs.mkdir`](/current/actions/fs/mkdir) actions.

 This property does not provide a complete representation of the user input.
-Not all arguments are provided and only the last one is intepreted.
+Not all arguments are provided and only the last one is interpreted.
 Refers to the `args` action property to access the action arguments.

 ## Usage